stonybrook-lin539/main/source/main/05_mappings/06_parsing.md

 1. ãpaannpan

 Verify that the inverse FST in the example above can produce these URs from the corresponding surface forms you computed.

+Careful, the FST is non-deterministic, so it might take some effort to find a path that works.
 :::

-As you can see, computing the inverse of a finite-state transduction is very simple.
+As you can see, computing the inverse of a finite-state transduction requires no new tricks or machinery.
-It can be a bit painful to construct the corresponding FST that has no transitions with multiple output symbols, but once that is done the rest is trivial.
+It can be a bit painful to construct the corresponding FST that has no transitions with multiple output symbols, and since the result may be non-deterministic, it can be a bit harder to find a workable sequence of transitions.
+But non-deterministic FSTs are still FSTs, and with a bit of experience it isn't too hard to handle the non-determinism.
+Overall, it is surprisingly simple (in particular when compared to parsing sentence structure, which is hard).

 ## The problem of potential URs versus actual URs